A-00768

 Plain Language

-Deployers must complete impact assessments for each high-risk AI decision system before deployment, at least annually thereafter, and within 90 days of any intentional and substantial modification.
-Each assessment must cover: system purpose and deployment context, algorithmic discrimination risk analysis and mitigation steps, data input and output descriptions, customization data overview, performance metrics and limitations, transparency measures, and post-deployment monitoring and safeguards.
-Post-modification assessments must also disclose how the system was used relative to the developer's intended uses.
-A single assessment may cover a comparable set of systems.
-Assessments completed for other regulatory purposes count if reasonably similar in scope.
-All impact assessments and associated records must be retained for at least three years after final deployment.
-The obligation may be shifted to the developer by contract under § 1552(7).
+Deployers must complete impact assessments of high-risk AI decision systems before deployment, at least annually thereafter, and within 90 days of any intentional and substantial modification.
+Each assessment must cover: system purpose and benefits; algorithmic discrimination risks and mitigation; data inputs and outputs; customization data; performance metrics and limitations; transparency measures; and post-deployment monitoring and safeguards.
+Post-modification assessments must additionally disclose whether actual use deviated from developer-intended uses.
+A single assessment may cover comparable systems, and assessments completed under other laws may satisfy this requirement if reasonably similar in scope.
+All impact assessments and related records must be retained for at least three years after final deployment.
+Predetermined learning changes documented in the initial assessment are excluded from the 'intentional and substantial modification' trigger.

 Statutory Text